 Some students may feel more comfortable speaking to a confidential resource first.
 Rice University offers confidential counseling through the Rice Counseling Center and has working agreements with Houston community support resources off campus: Houston Area Women's Center or the Montrose Center (LGBT+ specific).

 It is important for employees designated as a "Responsible Employee" to note that they must make a report to the Title IX Coordinator regardless of other referrals made.
-If you have questions about the "Responsible Employee" designation, contact Russell Barnes, Title IX Coordinator.
+If you have questions about the "Responsible Employee" designation, contact Richard Baker, Title IX Coordinator.

 Email us or call us (713) 348-3311.
 Every situation is unique.
 We will work with you to address the student's concerns and yours.